SeanMcTex/KittenWeather/deckset-presentation.md

 # A Bit More On The Monkey

 - Pretty heavily customizable.
 See options at top of .js file.
+- Test double-taps!
 - Because of randomness, tests aren't repeatable.
-Don't necessarily make this part of your unit test suite, but bring it to bear often.
+Don't make this part of your unit test suite, but run it often.

 ^ Mention that it works fine with Swift, since it drives the UI.